 No moving parts in hot equipment areas

-Predictive diagnosis of the problem, thanks to the tools integrated into the installation
+Predictive diagnosis of the problem, thanks to the tools integrated into the incinerator

-Sophisticated installation design facilitates access to necessary nodes.
+Sophisticated incinerator design facilitates access to necessary nodes.

 Critical components (directional rotating drum) are coated with aluminum and stainless steel.
 Such coatings are orders of magnitude superior to conventional paintwork.